openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/keystone.rst

   changes will be overwritten.
 The tool to do so lives in the openstack-doc-tools repository.

+.. list-table:: New options
+   :header-rows: 1
+   :class: config-ref-table

+   * - Option = default value
+     - (Type) Help string
+   * - ``[auth] mapped = None``
+     - (StrOpt) Entry point for the mapped auth plugin module in the `keystone.auth.mapped` namespace.
+You do not need to set this unless you are overriding keystone's own `mapped` authentication plugin.
+   * - ``[ldap] connection_timeout = -1``
+     - (IntOpt) The connection timeout to use with the LDAP server.
+A value of `-1` means that connections will never timeout.
+   * - ``[security_compliance] change_password_upon_first_use = False``
+     - (BoolOpt) Enabling this option requires users to change their password when the user is created, or upon administrative reset.
+Before accessing any services, affected users will have to change their password.
+To ignore this requirement for specific users, such as service users, set the `options` attribute `ignore_change_password_upon_first_use` to `True` for the desired user via the update user API.
+This feature is disabled by default.
+This feature is only applicable with the `sql` backend for the `[identity] driver`.
+   * - ``[token] allow_expired_window = 172800``
+     - (IntOpt) This controls the number of seconds that a token can be retrieved for beyond the built-in expiry time.
+This allows long running operations to succeed.
+Defaults to two days.

 .. list-table:: New default values
    :header-rows: 1